abdulwaheed76/practices/README.md

 #### Deviations
 If you encounter any deviation in attainable preplaned timeline estimates, promptly inform the reasons and circumstances to your lead and project manager.
 Inform far ahead and as soon as possible when deviations are anticipated.
 NOT at the end or when time had elapsed.
 #### Timelines
 Once sprints and/or ticket estimats and plans are created and agreed upon, if there are delays in timeline without a reasonalbe cause, then the delay is the responsibility of the developer.
 (S)he should cover up the missed deadlines by any means possible to ensure reasonable efficiency.
+This may involve working for more time or any ways of being smarter and more productive to cover deadlines.

 It is the professional responsibility of the candidate, at any level, to provide reasonable estimates and accomplish the tasks in that reasonable timeframe.
 In cases of otherwise, in absence of justified reasons, it is a negative mark on the repute of the candidate.